Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations

-We caution that the chromatic surface brightness modulation (sometimes summarised as the differential k-correction), that affects all galaxies \citep{Papaderos-2023-chromatic-SB-modulation} impacts the bulge-disc colour difference, as well as the colour gradients of galaxies for increasing redshifts.
+We caution that the chromatic surface brightness modulation (sometimes summarised as the differential k-correction) that affects all galaxies \citep{Papaderos-2023-chromatic-SB-modulation} impacts the bulge-disc colour difference as well as the colour gradients of galaxies for increasing redshifts.
 For example, at redshifts of 1 and beyond, the \IE band detects mostly UV emission, in which bulges become dramatically attenuated compared to discs.

-Intrinsic effects due to possible variations with redshift in the spatial distribution of galaxy stellar populations across the morphological components will only be reliably studied using full forward modelling, which should include realistic spectral energy distribution modelling of the galaxy bulges and discs, including their specific internal extinction by dust.
+Intrinsic effects due to possible variations with redshift in the spatial distribution of galaxy stellar populations across the morphological components will only be reliably studied using full forward modelling, which should include realistic SED modelling of the galaxy bulges and discs, including their specific internal extinction by dust.
 Such an approach was proposed by \citet{Livet-2021-dimensional-reduction-deep-images} based on massive dimensional reduction of deep survey images with neural networks, allowing catalogue-free modelling and inference, which circumvents the various observational biases \citep{Carassou-2017-inferring-photometric-size-evolution} that differentially affect the bulges and discs of galaxies at increasing redshifts \citep{Papaderos-2023-chromatic-SB-modulation}.

-The billions of galaxies that will be detected in the \Euclid surveys thanks to a high angular resolution and wide field of view will require reliable automated morphological classification in order to make the inventory of the various galaxy populations and characterise their stellar contents.
-Profile modelling is a deterministic avenue towards dimensionality reduction, without the need for a labelled sample.
+The billions of galaxies that will be detected in the \Euclid surveys thanks to a high angular resolution and wide field of view will require reliable automated morphological classification in order to create an inventory of the various galaxy populations and characterise their stellar contents.
+Profile modelling is a deterministic avenue towards dimensionality reduction, and it does not require a labelled sample.
 The current analysis illustrates the potential of bulge-disc decomposition for morphological analyses, and the limitations of the faster single-S\'ersic fits.